 The Devil Wears Prada 2: What Andy Sachs Would Buy in 2026

-The sequel buzz is loud, the 20th anniversary is louder, and suddenly every feed is back at Runway, where the magazine scenes were filmed at Hearst Tower on 8th and 57th.
+View the full The Bag Edit collection →The sequel buzz is loud, the 20th anniversary is louder, and suddenly every feed is back at Runway, where the magazine scenes were filmed at Hearst Tower on 8th and 57th.
 Trench coats, oversized blazers, and chunky belts are everywhere again, but the real Andy Sachs style shift was never just the clothes.
 It was the face.
 The polished brow.
 The bronzed cheekbone.
 The lip that looked like she meant it.
 The devil wears prada outfits work because the woman wearing them looks finished, awake, and three steps ahead of the room.

 This is not a list of Miranda Priestly fashion dupes or shopping for a Chanel boot on a coupon.
 This is the beauty edit that makes the office chic 2026 wardrobe land.
 Ten products, mostly under $50, that turn the before-Andy face into the after-Andy face.
 Skin that reads like skin, a brow that has opinions, a lip with intention.
 Skip anything that does not earn its spot on a vanity that is already too crowded.